 Meteorology is a critical component of air quality modeling, as changes in meteorology have the potential to drastically alter pollutant concentrations over large temporal and spatial scales, consequently impacting overall performance of the air quality modeling system.
 Meteorology models are frequently updated to improve underlying science, add functionality, and address errors in the model.
 As described in Sect.
 3.1, two versions of WRF (WRF38 and WRF411) were used during the development and testing of the CMAQ53 modeling system.
-In this section we compare the operational performance between two CMAQ531 simulations with the same configuration except that one is driven using WRF38 (SVC) inputs and the other is driven using WRF411 (HVC and updated land-surface parameters), for which the relevant differences are described in Sect 3.1.
+In this section we compare the operational performance between two CMAQ531 simulations with the same configuration, except that one is driven using WRF38 (SVC) inputs and the other is driven using WRF411 (HVC and updated land-surface parameters); the relevant differences are described in Sect.
+3.1.
 Although the HCMAQ simulation from which BCs are derived was not run using WRF411, they have been reprocessed to the WRF HVC to align with the vertical coordinate of the CMAQ simulation that was run using WRF411.
 This reprocessing results in only a very small difference between BCs using the SVC and HVC.
 Note that versions of CMAQ prior to 5.3 and versions of MCIP prior to 5.0 are not compatible with the WRF HVC.

-MDA8 O3 is consistently higher throughout the year in the simulation using WRF411 (CMAQ531_WRF411_M3Dry_BiDi), with the largest increase occuring in spring and fall when monthly averaged MDA8 O3 is approximately 1.5 ppbv higher on average (Fig. 1).
-The increase is slightly smaller (1.0 - 1.5 ppbv) in winter and summer.
-This increase in O3 generally reduces bias in the simulation using WRF411 throughout most of the year, except during warmer months (Jul, Aug, Sep) when bias increases, as MDA8 O3 is overestimated on average in summer.
-Figure 12 shows seasonal average spatial plots of the change in MDA8 O3 absolute bias at all AQS and
+consistently MDA8 O3 is higher throughyear in the the simulation using WRF411 out (CMAQ531_WRF411_M3Dry_BiDi), with the largest increase occurring in spring and fall when monthly averaged MDA8 O3 is approximately 1.5 ppbv higher on average (Fig. 1).
+The increase is slightly smaller (1.0-1.5 ppbv) in winter and summer.
+This increase in O3 generally reduces bias in the simulation using WRF411 throughout most of the year, except during warmer months (July, August, September) when bias increases, as MDA8 O3 is overestimated on average in summer.
+Figure 12 shows seasonal average spatial plots of the change in MDA8 O3 absolute bias at all AQS and NAPS sites.
+Sites in the southern US (particularly along coastal areas), California, and the Northwest region show the largest reduction in bias in winter, while sites in the upper Midwest show the largest increase in bias.
+In spring, almost all the sites indicate some reduction in bias with WRF411, except along the southern tip of Texas and scattered sites